On a mean-field Pontryagin minimum principle for stochastic optimal control: Introduction

-The aim is to find the closed loop control law $U_t = u_t(X_t)$ that minimizes the cost $J_T$ over the set of admissible control laws.
+The aim is to find the closed loop control law $U_t = u_t({\rm X}_t)$ that minimizes the cost (\ref{eq:costJ}) or (\ref{eq:costJ infinite}), respectively, over the set of admissible control laws.

-It is well known, that the associated optimal control problems for ordinary differential equations (ODEs); i.e.~$\Sigma = 0$ in (\ref{eq:FSDE}), can be solved by the Pontryagin minimum (maximum) principle (PMP) \cite{pontryagin}.
-The PMP has been extended to SDEs (\ref{eq:FSDE}) in terms of forward-backward SDEs \cite{Peng1993,Carmona}.
+It is well known that the associated optimal control problems for ordinary differential equations (ODEs); i.e.~$\Sigma = 0$ in (\ref{eq:FSDE}), can be solved by the Pontryagin minimum (maximum) principle (PMP) \cite{pontryagin}.
+The PMP has been extended to controlled SDEs (\ref{eq:FSDE}) in terms of forward-backward SDEs giving rise to the so-called stochastic PMP \cite{Peng1993,Carmona,Bensoussan}.
 In this paper, we provide an alternative extension via a deterministic mean-field formulation, which leads to interacting particle implementations in the form of Hamiltonian ODEs.
 The formulation is attractive from a computational perspective since it allows for a decoupling of the forward and backward evolution equations for finite horizon optimal control problems and a forward simulation for infinite horizon optimal control problems.
-The proposed mean-field approach also delivers closed loop control laws in contrast to the classical PMP for ODEs \cite{pontryagin}.
-The proposed methodology can then also be used to approximate viscosity solutions for controlled ODEs by setting $\Sigma = \epsilon I$ for sufficiently small $\epsilon$ \cite{CL83}.
+Our mean-field approach delivers closed loop control laws in contrast to the classical PMP for ODEs \cite{pontryagin}.
+The proposed methodology can then also be used to approximate viscosity solutions for controlled ODEs by setting $\Sigma = \epsilon I$ for sufficiently small $\epsilon >0$ \cite{CL83}.

-Mean-field formulations and their interacting particle approximations have been considered before in the context of the Hamilton--Jacobi--Bellman (HJB) equation \cite{Carmona}.
-The key idea is to connect the time evolution of the value function to a probability density function evolving under an appropriate nonlinear Fokker--Planck equation and its mean-field representation \cite{MO22,JTMM22,reich23,Prashant24}.
+Interacting particle approximations and their mean-field limits have been considered before in the context of the Hamilton--Jacobi--Bellman (HJB) equation for the value function $v_t(x)$ \cite{Carmona,Bensoussan}.
+The key idea is to connect the time evolution of the value function to a probability density function evolving under an appropriate Fokker--Planck equation and its mean-field representation \cite{MO22,JTMM22,reich23,Prashant24}.
+Alternatively, \cite{ZOL24} considers a coupled system of mean-field ODEs in the state variable $X_t$ and the value function $Y_t = v_t(X_t)$.
 In this paper, we directly approximate the gradient of the value function and derive appropriate Hamiltonian evolution equations; thus extending mean-field formulations to the PMP.
+We denote our mean-field formulation by the McKean--Pontryagin minimum principle.